GENE GUIDE

 Each family is different.
 A geneticist or genetic counselor can give you advice on the chance that this will happen again in your family.

-The risk of having another child who has MYT1L-related syndrome depends on the genes of both birth parents.
+The risk of having another child who has MYT1L-related syndrome depends on the genes of both biological parents.

-For a symptom-free sibling, a brother or sister, of someone who has MYT1L-related syndrome, the risk of having a child who has the syndrome depends on the symptom-free sibling’s genes and their parents’ genes.
+For a symptom-free brother or sister of someone who has MYT1L-related syndrome, the sibling’s risk of having a child who has MYT1L-related syndrome depends on the sibling’s genes and their parents’ genes.

-As of 2018, about 15 people in the world with changes in the MYT1L gene had been described in medical research.
+As of 2024, at least 88 people with MYT1L-related syndrome have been identified in a medical clinic.
 The first case of MYT1L-related syndrome was described in 2015.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

-People who have MYT1L-related syndrome generally don’t look very different.
+People who have MYT1L-related syndrome may look different.
 Appearance can vary and can include some but not all of these features:

 • Long chin